Robert Barron: Bishop of Winona–Rochester

-On June 2, 2022, Pope Francis appointed Barron as the ninth bishop of the Diocese of Winona-Rochester, in southern Minnesota.
+On June 2, 2022, Pope Francis appointed Barron as the ninth bishop of the Diocese of Winona–Rochester, in southern Minnesota.
 His installation there took place on July 29, 2022, at the Co-Cathedral of St. John the Evangelist in Rochester, Minnesota.

-White House Religious Liberty Commission
+Religious Liberty Commission

 On May 1, 2025, it was announced the Barron would serve on the Trump Administration's newly created Religious Liberty Commission.
 The commission is tasked with delivering a report on the state of religious liberty in the US.
 The same day, other members of the panel were announced, including clerics like Cardinal Timothy Dolan.

 Media career

 Barron lectures extensively in the United States and internationally and he has published numerous books, essays, and DVD programs.
 He is a frequent commentator for The Chicago Tribune, NBC Nightly News, Fox News Channel, Our Sunday Visitor, the Catholic Herald (London, UK) and The Catholic New World.

 Internet

 Barron's website hosts daily blog posts, weekly articles and video commentaries, and an audio archive of over 500 homilies.
-Barron has the following social media statistics: